All Episodes

 NPR was right in there promoting it.

-That NPR is putting out there using your tax dollars.
+Couple more headlines that NPR is putting out there using your tax dollars.

-This headline, monuments and teams have changed names.
+This headline: monuments and teams have changed names.

-Monuments and teams, presumably sports teams, have changed names as America reckons with racism.
+Let me say it again: monuments and teams, presumably sports teams, have changed names as America reckons with racism.

 Birds are next.